 Jokhang is one of the important Buddhist temples in Tibet.

-Many consider it to be the spiritual centre of Lhasa.
+Many consider it to be the spiritual center of Lhasa.

-Jokhang Temple is more than 1,000 years old and is located in the centre of the city.
+Jokhang Temple is more than 1,000 years old and is located in the center of the city.

 You can see many roads and paths diverging from the temple.